Posted Tuesday, Jul 20, 2021

 Fast-forwarding to the 1990s, throughout which interest in hybrid car production rose and fell sporadically, a couple of all-electric cars were produced but it was short lived.
 However, in 1997, Japan came out with the Toyota Prius.
 From there the hybrid craze took flight.

 The first US mass-produced hybrid vehicle was the 1999 Honda Insight, but it’s the 2000 Prius who gave the hybrid it’s fame.
 This vehicle’s Toyota Hybrid System was what future hybrids were patterned after.

-Aside from technical tweaks and competition, popularity of hybrids has ebbed and flowed among consumers.
-When gas prices soar, hybrids are more popular and when gas prices are lower the expense of owning a higher-priced hybrid often causs sales to shift.
+Aside from technical tweaks and competition, popularity of hybrids cars has ebbed and flowed among consumers.
+When gas prices soar, hybrids are more popular and when gas prices are lower the expense of owning a higher-priced hybrid often causes sales to shift.

 In 2009, used hybrid car values were down more than 23% than in 2008, when gas prices were on average pushing the $4 mark.
 During that time there was a huge stock of hybrid vehicles and people did not want to pay the extra $3,000-plus over a non-hybrid vehicle.

 During the decade of 2010, Tesla came on the automotive seen with their all-electric vehicle and quickly took the world by storm.
 Many other dealerships came out with versions of hybrid and electric vehicles throughout the years as more electric charging stations came into play.